strategic planning, business management and entrepreneurship, accounting

-“The world has not been given to us to contemplate but to transform and we do it as Team-entrepreneurs, learning by creating in teams.
+“The world has not been given to us to contemplate but to transform and we do it as Team-entrepreneurs, learning by creating in teams.”
+Here we develop competencies that bring success in life such as; Self-Awareness, Self-management, Social Awareness and Relationship Management.
+Our democratic method of education cultivates the development of these life competencies.

 The Evergreen State College Changemaker Lab was one of only 6 institutions around the world to be recognized as a semi-finalist for the Ashoka U #MillionsofChangemakers award.
 The award recognizes intiatives that have significant potential to spark #MillionsofChangemakers if adopted across higher education.

 The program features a faculty that combines Evergreen’s pedagogy and the local environment with the Tiimiakatemia pedagogy and -entrepreneurs experience.
-It further introduces neat tools and resources to support the start up development of entrepreneurial foundations.
+It further introduces neat tools and resources to support the start up, web design, marketing and development of any project or business.

 There is an African saying that goes: “If you want to go fast, go alone.
 If you want to go far, go together”.
-Most of our time will be spent working in teams and teams of teams to create a learning organization that will facilitate learning about many business concepts and the development of strategic business plans around actual sustainable businesses, social enterprises and projects.
-We will utilize some amazing business planning tools used for startups, learn about innovation, strategic visioning and planning, business leadership, creating value, marketing, accounting, tax and web development.
+Most of our time in program will be spent working in teams and teams of teams to create a learning organization that will facilitate learning about many business concepts.
+We will learn about the development of strategic business plans around actual sustainable businesses, social enterprises and projects in general.
+Time spent outside of program hours is spent with your project team.
+For a project team you create your own project idea around your passion or join another.
+You will learn to innovate and market your idea and learn how to decide whether or not to launch your idea.
+We will utilize some amazing business planning tools used for startups learn about innovation, strategic visioning and planning, business leadership, creating value, marketing, accounting, tax, search engine optimization, and web development.
+The business tools we use are used in some of the top business and leadership schools in the world.
 We will learn how to use and utilize business software applications as well as scientific instruments and applications.